zachsmithnyc/IS211_FinalProject/README.md

 # IS211_FinalProject

-The default registered user is
+The default registered user is:

 username: admin